Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 Pure `const fn` under the old rules can be seen as a simple optimization opportunity for naive optimizers, as they could just reuse constant evaluation for `const fn` if the argument is known at compile time, even if the function is in a runtime context.
 This RFC makes such an optimization impossible.
 This is not seen as a problem by the author, as a more advanced optimizer (like LLVM) is able to remove these calls at compile time through means other than Rust's constant evaluation (inlining and constant folding).
 Also, a constant evaluation system can still evaluate executions in a runtime context, as long as it behaves exactly like runtime.
 The optimizer could also manually annotate functions as being truly pure by looking at the body.

-Secondly, with the current rules around `const fn` purity, unsafe code could choose rely on purity, e.g. by caching function return values and assuming this is not observable to clients.
+Secondly, with the current rules around `const fn` purity, unsafe code could choose to rely on purity, e.g. by caching function return values and assuming this is not observable to clients.
 The author does not see this as a significant drawback, as this functionality is better served by language features that target this use case directly (like a `pure` attribute) and is therefore out of scope for the language feature of "functions evaluatable at compile time".
-This could break code that already relies on this, but since Rust doesn't have proper support for this, the impact should be minimal.
+This could break code that already relies on this, but since Rust doesn't have proper support for this, the impact should be minimal at most.

 The old rules, which say that `const fn` always has to behave the same way are already well-known in the community.
 Changing this will require teaching people about the new change.
-Since this is a very simple change, this should be easy.
+Since this is a simple change, this should not be too hard (for example with a mention in the release notes).

 This is technically a breaking change.
 Code could rely on this behavior right now, as the [internal documentation](https://doc.rust-lang.org/1.65.0/std/intrinsics/fn.const_eval_select.html#safety) for `std::intrinsics::const_eval_select` explains.
 Relying on this was never endorsed or officially documented and there are no known cases of code relying on it.
 This is deemed to be highly unlikely and even if some code did rely on this, it will continue to work as long as no new behavioral differences are introduced by the code.
 The internal docs will have to be adjusted after this RFC is accepted.